TylerOgawaWilliams/stuco_app/README.md

 # StuCo App

-A Web Application created with the Django Framework
+A Web Application created with the Django Framework for the Carnegie Mellon Student Courses Course **98010** - Intro to Submission Grappling.

 ###### This project was created with [Cookiecutter](https://github.com/audreyr/cookiecutter).